LucasPickering/soze/README.md

 13|LCD Data 7

 ### LCD Pin Layout
 This lays out what each pin on the LCD is connected to on the Arduino.
-They are in left-toright order when looking at the LCD from the back.
+They are in left-to-right order when looking at the LCD from the back.

 LCD|Arduino
 ---|---